Frequently Asked Questions

 What will a typical lesson look like?

-Students will still write in exercise books, answer exam style questions, including writing essays, and use paper or digital textbooks.
+Students still write in exercise books, answer exam style questions, including writing essays, and use paper or digital textbooks.
 When it is appropriate, students may be asked to take a quick online quiz, using the Socrative app to test prior knowledge.
 They may research the background to a topic using the Safari browser; use the video camera to film some groupwork or role play, or email another student a photograph of work in progress for peer assessment.